 Can I rent ski and snowboard gear?

-YES!
-If you forgot your gear, don’ worry as you can rent onsite.
+Marquette Mountain offers rentals for Ski and Snowboard Gear.
+If you forgot your gear, don’ worry as the onsite rental area is adjacent to the ticket room.
 Refer to the image above for rental rates.

 Marquette Mountain offers Night Skiing?

-YES!
-Marquette Mountain offers night skiing from 4-8pm.
+Marquette Mountain offers night skiing from 4-8pm for $20.
 Come get some late day turns in and snag one of the best deals out there. $20 will get you 4 hours of unlimited runs and fun.

 How many Lifts and Runs are available?

 There are 3 lifts and 35 runs covering around 144 acres of skiiable terrain.
 The summit sits around 1400 ft with a vertical drop of 600 ft.
 The breakdown of terrain comes out to be about:

 - 3 Terrain Parks